dxw/playbook/guides/how-we-do-user-research.md

 1. If using the client’s consent materials is not possible, or if the client asks us to do confidential research, we can use the dxw digital [information sheet](https://drive.google.com/open?id=19lm5_gzzqzVP0NnNZZiqPhEwW2_i2bkI5apAaie4-4M) and [consent form](https://drive.google.com/open?id=1ilYXwrrkl9s4jMRkJm3uCWAON6bnEeYinKvPd-VOz8k) templates.

-   In this case the dxw will manage the research data and keep the associated records of consent.
+   In this case dxw will manage the research data and keep the associated records of consent.

 Whichever approach you take, make sure the materials follow the [good practice for informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research#what-informed-consent-is) described in the Service manual.
 In particular, make sure that the material clearly describes both the client and dxw digital’s involvement in the research, and how we will share research data and findings.